Economy of Afghanistan: Agriculture, animal husbandry and forestry

 Arable land in Afghanistan was reported to be over 7.5 million hectares.
-Wheat production had stood at about 5 million tonnes in 2015, nurseries held 119,000 hectares of land, and grape production is at 615,000 tonnes.
-It was reported that cotton production has jumped to 500,000 tons.
-Around 3200 ha of farm land in Afghanistan is used to cultivate saffron, mostly in the west, north and south of the country.
+Wheat production had stood at 4.83 million metric tons in 2024, nurseries held 119,000 hectares of land, and grape production is at 615,000 tons.
+Cotton production has jumped to 500,000 tons.
+Around 12000 ha of farm land in Afghanistan is used to cultivate saffron, mostly in the west, north and south of the country.
 Sugarcane is currently grown on 1750 ha of land, and asafoetida on nearly 980 ha of land.

+Animal husbandry

+Animal husbandry continues to play an important role in the nation's economy.
+Afghanistan's livestock population mainly includes cattle, sheep, goats, camels, horses and donkeys.
+The country has around 15,000 poultry farms.
+They are mostly in the warmer parts of the country.

 Forestry

-According to a 2010 report, only about 2.1% (or 1350000 ha) of Afghanistan is forested.
-This can be significantly increased by planting trees, including in the non-rocky hills and mountains which trap underground water.
-Some steps have been taken in recent years in planting trees in the urban areas all across Afghanistan.
-Even the Taliban spiritual leader has recently called for planting more trees.
+These days up to 2.8% of Afghanistan is forested, which amounts to nearly 2000000 ha of the land.
+In 2010, it was about 2.1% (or 1350000 ha).
+It can be increased significanly by planting more trees, including in the non-rocky mountains that trap underground water.
+Some small steps have been taken in recent years in planting trees all across Afghanistan.
 Felling has been made illegal nationally.

 Fishing

 Afghanistan is landlocked with its citizens having no direct access to an ocean.
 The country has many lakes, ponds, reservoirs, rivers, springs, streams, etc., which make it a suitable climate for fish farming.
 Historically, fish constituted a smaller part of the Afghan diet because of the unavailability of modern fish farms.
 Fishing only took place in the lakes and rivers, particularly in the Amu, Helmand and Kabul rivers.
-Consumption of fish has increased sharply due to the establishment of many fish farms.
-There are over 2,600 of them in the country.
+Consumption of fish has increased sharply due to the establishment of thousands of fish farms.
+Over 7,000 new ones are being established in the coming years.
 The largest ones are at the national reservoirs, which supply fish eggs to smaller fish farms.

 Trade and industry

 Afghanistan's geographical location makes it economically secured.
 The Lapis Lazuli corridor connects Afghanistan with Turkmenistan and ultimately ends somewhere in Europe.
 Other such trade routes connect Afghanistan with neighboring Iran, Pakistan, Tajikistan and Uzbekistan.
 The country also has direct trade with China and India via air corridor.
-It has four international airports, which include: Kabul International Airport in the capital city; Mazar-e Sharif International Airport in the north of the country; Herat International Airport in the west; and the Ahmad Shah Baba International Airport in Kandahar.
-It also has about 24 domestic airports.
-The major airlines of the country include Ariana Afghan Airlines and Kam Air.
-Its national rail network is slowly expanding to connect Central Asia with Pakistan and Iran.
-In addition to Central Asia, imported goods also enter by rail from neighboring Iran and China.
+In addition, imported goods also enter by rail from neighboring Central Asia, Iran and China.